basantkarki123/DataRecorder/README.md

 # DataRecorder v3
 A simple data recorder that records customers private datas.
-And for the logi please see password on source code.
+And for the login please see password on source code.
 This program is simply developed on C programming langauge